desktop/desktop/docs/process/releasing-updates.md

 - `production` is the channel from which the general public downloads and receives updates.
 It should be stable and polished.

 - `beta` is released more often than `production`.
-It may be buggy and unpolished.
-For example: we should be able to release at any point from the master branch.
+We want to ensure `master` is always in a state where it can be released to users and we will use `beta` for additional QA.

 - `test` is unlike the other two.
 It does not receive updates.
 Each test release is locked in time.
 It's used entirely for providing test releases.

 ## The Process

-For releasing to `test`, skip to the `Releasing` header (no draft release needed).

 ### 1. GitHub Access Token

 From a clean working directory, set the `GITHUB_ACCESS_TOKEN` environment variable to a valid [Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

-You can check if it is set on MacOS by:
+You can check that this is set on macOS by:
 ```shellsession
 $ env GITHUB_ACCESS_TOKEN
 ```

-You can check if it is set on Windows by:
+You can check that this is set on Windows by:
 ```shellsession
 $ echo %GITHUB_ACCESS_TOKEN%
 ```

 If you are creating a new Personal Access Token on GitHub:
-* a reasonable description is: `Desktop Draft Release and Changelog Generator`
+* make the token memorable - use a description like `Desktop Draft Release and Changelog Generator`
-* ONLY check the `read:org` checkbox for scopes/permissions
+* the `read:org` scope is the **only** required scope for drafting releases

-You can add an access token as an environment variable on MacOS by:
+You can add an access token as an environment variable on macOS by:
 ```shellsession
 $ export GITHUB_ACCESS_TOKEN={your token here}
 ```